Frederik Markmann: Sportsman

 On 26 April 1876 on the grassy fields just outside Copenhagen which later became Fælledparken, Markmann co-founded Kjøbenhavns Boldklub (KB), one of the first sports club in the country.
 Football was added to the club's programme on 24 October 1878, making it the oldest football club in the world outside of the United Kingdom and the oldest football club on continental Europe.
 Markmann was the chairman of KB between 1880 and 1883, carrying out a great deal of work over the three years and was appointed an honorary member upon his resignation.

-In 1886, Markmann, together with E. Wescher, Ludwig Sylow and Holger Forchhammer, translated the English association rules into Danish, so from then on rules such as offside and "hand on the ball" were used in Danish football.
+In 1886, Markmann, together with E. Wescher, Ludvig Sylow, and Holger Forchhammer, translated the English association rules into Danish, so from then on rules such as offside and "hand on the ball" were used in Danish football.
 These rules were first used in a match the following year, in 1887.
 Prior to this, the matches would be played with a mixture of rugby and football rules, so this translation was a big step in the development of football in Denmark.

 When 26 associations founded the Danish Football Association on 18 May 1889, Frederik Markmann became the union's first chairman, despite not playing football on a daily basis, in fact, he was not even a football man, but rather a former cricket and tennis player at KB, of which he was also a co-founder and chairman.
 This is due to the fact that at the beginning, the primary driving force behind DBU was not football, but cricket.
 However, Markmann believed that football could also be included in DBU, because the two sports were complementary to each other.
 Although football still had a tarnished reputation, Markmann believed that it was ideal for winter training for the cricketers and therefore had every right to be part of the association.
 It was under his presidency, that DBU organized the first edition of Fodboldturneringen (The Football Tournament), which was held between 1889 and 1903, with KB winning on four occasions, including back-to-back titles in 1896–97 and 1897–98.
 The Fodboldturneringen was the forerunner for the Danish National Football Tournament, which was held for the first time in 1912–13, ending with a KB triumph, thus becoming the first Danish champions.
 Despite some encouraging first steps, he was replaced as chairman in the following year, by clubmate Harald Hilarius-Kalkau.